Jainil2006/Team_PropMartix_Real_Estate_Market_Analysis/README.md

 ### Visualizations:
 1. Pie chart showing property types like House: 60%, Apartment: 30%, Unit: 10%.
 2. Histogram showing price distribution, e.g., peak frequency around $500,000–$700,000.
-## Error Handling
-1. Missing Columns:
-  - If essential columns like Price are missing, the script will notify and exit.
-  - Optional columns like Date will prompt a message if unavailable but won’t stop execution.
-2. Invalid Values:
--  Non-numeric values in numeric columns will trigger an error message.
-3. Empty Dataset:
-  - The script will check if the dataset has rows after preprocessing.
-If not, it will stop execution with an appropriate message.

 ## Future Enhancements
 1. Support for Additional Models:
   - Include advanced models like Random Forest or Gradient Boosting for better predictions.